Code-Institute-Submissions/Memory-Game-76/README.md

 ## Acknowledgments

 Thank you for visiting the Memory Game website.
-Explore the game and embark on a sharpening your memory with us!
+Explore the game and embark on sharpening your memory with us!

 I would like to thank code intitute support and Jonathan_Zakrisson_Alumnus my fellow student for the support and guidance throughout the project and my other fellow student on slack for their support & feedback.